gravitational/teleport/docs/4.3/openssh_teleport.md

 and running, but in the long run we would recommend replacing `sshd` with `teleport`.
 We've outlined these reasons in [OpenSSH vs Teleport SSH for Servers?](https://gravitational.com/blog/openssh-vs-teleport/)

+Teleport is a standards-compliant SSH proxy and it can work in environments with existing SSH implementations, such as OpenSSH.
+This section will cover:

-Existing fleets of OpenSSH servers can be configured to accept SSH certificates dynamically issued by a Teleport CA.  We'll outline how to set it up here.
+* Configuring OpenSSH server `sshd` to join a Teleport cluster.
+Existing fleets of OpenSSH servers can be configured to accept SSH certificates dynamically issued by a Teleport CA.
+* Configuring OpenSSH client `ssh` to login into nodes inside a Teleport cluster.

 ## Architecture
 ![Node Service ping API](img/openssh-proxy.svg)